stephenjtyrrell/checklist-generator/ChecklistGenerator/README.md

 1. **Start the Application**: Open the web application in your browser
 2. **Upload Document**:
-   - Click "Choose File" or drag and drop a Word document (.doc or .docx)
+   - Click "Choose File" or drag and drop a Word document (.docx)
    - The application will automatically detect the file format
-3. **Automatic Processing**:
-   - Legacy .doc files are automatically converted to .docx format
-   - Conversion status is displayed with progress feedback
-4. **Content Extraction**: Click "Convert to SurveyJS" to process the document
+3. **Content Extraction**: Click "Convert to SurveyJS" to process the document
-5. **Review Results**:
+4. **Review Results**:
    - View the generated SurveyJS JSON output
    - See processing status and any warnings or notifications
+5. **Preview Survey**: Click "Preview Survey Form" to see an interactive preview of your survey
+6. **Test Survey**: Complete the survey form to test functionality and user experience
+7. **Export Results**: Save survey responses and export them for analysis
-6. **Use JSON**: Copy the generated JSON to use in your SurveyJS applications
+8. **Use JSON**: Copy the generated JSON to use in your SurveyJS applications

 ## Document Processing Workflow

 The application uses a sophisticated multi-stage processing workflow:

-### Stage 1: Format Detection and Conversion
+### Stage 1: DOCX to Excel Conversion
-- **Legacy .doc files**: Automatically converted to .docx using text extraction and OpenXML reconstruction
-- **Modern .docx files**: Processed directly without conversion
-- **Conversion feedback**: Real-time status updates and warnings for conversion issues
+- **DOCX Processing**: Direct processing of modern .docx files
+- **In-Memory Excel Generation**: Conversion to structured Excel format for better data extraction
+- **Format Validation**: Ensures file integrity and proper structure
+- **Optional Download**: Users can optionally download the generated Excel file

 ### Stage 2: Content Analysis
-The application intelligently analyzes Word documents for:
+The application intelligently analyzes Excel data extracted from Word documents for:
 - **Question Detection**: Paragraphs containing questions (text ending with ?, starting with "please", etc.)
 - **Table Processing**: Tables with question/answer pairs and structured data
 - **Form Elements**: Checkboxes, form fields, and interactive elements